TIY-LR-NET-2015-June/Week-4-Day-2/README.md

 To submit your homework, create a pull request on your cloned repo.
 Then create an Issue on the class repo and link to your pull request in that issue.

-## Hard Mode
-Allowing the user to view the page that list classmates as a plain content or in a JSON format based on a "view" parameter passed to the page.

 ##Nightmare Mode
-Authenticate the user by creating an auth cookie
+Authenticate the user by creating an auth cookie when